Coleridge-Initiative/big-data-and-social-science/docs/01-ChapterIntro.md

 improve health delivery, and manage cities better [@keller2012big].
-The scope is broad indeed: one of this book's editors has used such data to not only help win political campaigns but also show its potential for public policy.
+The scope is broad indeed: one of this book's editors has used such data to not only help win political campaigns but also show its potential for social good and public policy.
 Society can gain as well---recent work shows data-driven businesses were 5% more productive and 6% more profitable than their competitors[@brynjolfsson2011strength].
-In short, the vision is that social science researchers can potentially, by using data with high velocity, variety, and volume, increase the scope of their data collection efforts while at the same time reducing costs and respondent burden, increasing timeliness, and increasing precision[@murphy2014social].
+In short, the vision is that social science researchers can potentially, by using new types of data and methods with high increase the scope of their data collection efforts while at the same time reducing costs and respondent burden, increasing timeliness, and increasing precision[@murphy2014social].